 How Can You Tell If Your Cat Has Eaten Too Much Marigold Plants?

 If you suspect that your cat has eaten a French or Tagetes Marigold plant, then it is important to take them to a veterinarian.
-A cat who is reacting to eating this plant may experience the following symptoms:
+A cat who is reacting to eating this plant may experience the following signs:

 If you share a love for both the attractive flowering Pot Marigold and cats, you can grow this plant with your cat because it is a non-toxic member of the Marigold plant family.
 However, you should take caution and consult with someone experienced in identifying the different plant species so that you can ensure you are growing the right type of Marigold with your cat to avoid any accidental poisoning.